SAP-samples/btp-azure-opensap/Week4/Unit3/README.md

 ![Download DPAgent](./images/download_dpa.png)

-3.2 After the download is completed we send it from our local machine to the VM on Azure using the secure copy command.
-Therefore, open a **new terminal/command prompt** (to keep the existing ssh session alive) and execute the following command in a fresh terminal/command prompt.
+3.2 After the download is completed, we send it from our local machine to the VM on Azure using the secure copy command.
+Therefore, open a **new terminal/command prompt** (to keep the existing ssh session in the current terminal instance alive) and execute the following command in a fresh terminal/command prompt.

 ```shell
 scp -i <.cer file name> <downloaded DPAgent file> azureuser@<public ip address>:/tmp/
 ```

 > The \<.cer file name\> and the \<public ip address\> were already used in Step 2.6.
 The same values should be used here.
 > The \<downloaded DPAgent file\> is the file that you have downloaded in Step 3.1.
 Make sure that you are using the right path to the file in this command.

 Windows: